ZoOtMcNoOt/biotransport/docs/notes/GAP_ANALYSIS.md

 - Sparse solvers
 - ADI methods

 For postdoctoral/publication-quality work, significant infrastructure additions (GPU, FSI, UQ) would be needed.
-The library now provides a comprehensive foundation for MS-level thesis research with all critical features implemented.
+The library now provides a **complete foundation for MS-level thesis research** with all critical features implemented.

 ---